GeraldMajoni/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Program to print upper and lower case alphabet
 4. Program to alphabet except eq
 5. Program to print numbers 0-9
+6. Program to print numbers on a new line